 In 1958, the first Tucson Symphony Youth Orchestra was formed.
 By the mid-1960s, the orchestra was recording season audiences of some 13,000 in a six-concert season.
 In 1967, the orchestra had its first sold out season (six concerts, all singles in the 2,600-seat University of Arizona auditorium).
 Tickets in those days were $2 to $4 while a season ticket, top seats, was $20.
 In 1968, the orchestra became a metropolitan orchestra with a budget in excess of $100,000.
 In 1971, the Symphony had its gala opening featuring guest conductor Arthur Fiedler at its new performance venue, the City’s Music Hall.

 As the Symphony continued to grow and expand its music offerings, the need for a new home and administrative and practice space became apparent.
 After a major fundraising campaign, the TSO acquired its own building that today houses administration as well as areas for practice, auditions and small performances.

-Currently the TSO performs at the following venues: Tucson Music Hall, Catalina Foothills High School, Tucson Symphony Center and Desert Hills Lutheran Church in Green Valley.
-Additional performances take place at some of Tucson’s best restaurants as part of the Moveable Musical Feasts, four evenings of fine music and dining which take place every season.
+Currently the TSO performs at the following venues: Tucson Music Hall, Catalina Foothills High School, Tucson Symphony Center and Green Valley Recreation Center.

 In 2003, the TSO Chorus made its debut under the direction of Bruce Chamberlain when they performed Handel’s Messiah, a MasterWorks Chamber Orchestra special.
 The 90-voice TSO Chorus has continued to perform Messiah each season in addition to other works.